 - Philip Sherman: Fellow of the North American Society of Paediatric Gastroenterology, Hepatology & Nutrition

 - William Trimble: Fellow, Royal Society of Canada

 Cell-cell and cell-pathogen interactions (Cell-Cell/Cell-Host)

 This research involves the study of how cells are affected by contact from outside their world.
 This involves studies of the interactions between cells in the context of a tissue, and the ways that microbial pathogens manipulate cells to establish an advantageous growth niche.

-Figure legend: Listeria monocytogenes (green) is a bacterial pathogen that can grow within cells of their host, including macrophages (blue).
+Listeria monocytogenes (green) is a bacterial pathogen that can grow within cells of their host, including macrophages (blue).
 They also have the remarkable ability to polymerize host cell actin (red) to propel them into neighbouring cells, allowing them to spread within our tissues.
-(Brumell lab)
+(Brumell Lab)